Find Affordable College Courses

 252 Yearly Graduations

 Teachers College at Columbia University comes in at #2 on our list of the most popular colleges offering master's degrees in behavioral science.
 Each year, around 4,500 students seeking various degrees attend the university.
-During the 2020-2021 academic year, 252 people received their master's degree in behavioral science from Teachers College.
-About 86% of this group were women, and 34% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 252 people received their master's degree in behavioral science from Teachers College.
+Around 32% of these students were from an underrepresented racial-ethnic group, and 83% were women.
+Those who complete their master's degree in behavioral science at Teachers College at Columbia University make a median salary of 68,425.

 #3